stbnrivas/dataModels/specs/WasteManagement/WasteContainerModel/doc/spec.md

 ## Description

 A model of waste container which captures the static properties of a class of containers.

 ## Data Model

+The data model is defined as shown below:

 + `id` : Unique identifier.

 + `type`: Entity Type.
 It must be equal to `WasteContainerModel`.

 + `name`.
 Name given to this container model.
 It is a "well-known", mnemotechnic or codename.
 This attribute is different than `modelName` which conveys the formal model name given by the manufacturer.
     + Normative References: [https://schema.org/name](https://schema.org/name)
     + Mandatory